Skip to Content

 This restored natural area is perfect for a lakeside picnic or a wildlife-spotting adventure.

 Pack a picnic and hang out on a lakeside bench or bring your binoculars to spot birds, a Western Pond turtle, or a Chorus frog.
-Restrooms, picnic tables, a big lawn, and a San Francisco playground are just steps away.
+Restrooms, picnic tables, a big lawn, and a San Francisco city playground and dog park are just steps away.

 Map of the Presidio